ojdarez/Zwallet/README.md

 ## Equitable mortgage process == Z-Wallet.

 Buying, selling and renting a home can be a complicated and confusing process.
 We at Z-Wallet simplify that process.
-That's why **Z-Wallet** personalized each person's experience.
+That's why **Z-Wallet** personalizes each person's experience.
 Using the ML approach for Zillows [_Improved Quality Listing Text_](https://www.zillow.com/tech/improve-quality-listing-text/), we understand that user preferences can be utilized as input in making the HomeOwnership journey unique.
 Fine graining a user's choice, even up to *Quartz Countertops*.
 Thanks to the power of ML, these things are recognizable in images.
 > Z_Wallet accepts categorized inputs from user.

 ![Location](https://photos.app.goo.gl/8zTW9GLnYqt3Y6Eo8)